-- The Higurashi no Naku Koro ni anime is a compressed adaption of the first 6 sound novels.
+- The Higurashi: When They Cry anime is a compressed adaption of the first 6 sound novels.
 They removed a lot of elements, such as TIPs, the poems, and Fredrica Berkenstel, and many buildup scenes, leading to a very rushed pace.
 The manga is better, but also counts.
 The Kai anime is obviously less compressed, as it has only the last two arcs to cover (plus an additional, anime-only arc at the beginning).
 It still suffers from it though, as the last two novels are also by far the longest ones.

 - Lunar Legend Tsukihime went through this treatment and ended up with massive, massive plot-holes.

-- The Wandering Son anime had to compress 4 volumes into a Twelve Episode Anime.
-That meant skipped important parts, compressing scenes together, and removing most of the comedy.
+- The Wandering Son anime had to compress four volumes into a 12-Episode Anime.
+That meant skipped important parts, scrapping the field trip, compressing scenes together, and removing most of the comedy.

-- The World God Only Knows: Goddesses Arc is so far turning out to be more compressed than the manga, to wit:
+- The World God Only Knows: Goddesses Arc is so far turning out to be more compressed than the manga:

 - Episode 1: Most of the side conquests in between the said episode and the Tenri-Hen OVA were removed (whilst providing a summary of Tsukiyo's, Yui's, and Akari's conquests) with the season's main arc beginning immediately with the events of FLAG 114.
 Also, Lune was swapped into Fiore's role as Apollo's assasin.